-The 2019 budget for the Town was approved by council and has been reported in these financial statement for information purposes only.
+The 2020 budget for the Town was approved by council and has been reported in these financial statement for information purposes only.
+Amortization was not considered in the budget and has not been included.
 These budget amounts have not been audited, reviewed, or otherwise verified.